 Wedding Party Gifts – who to give gifts to on your wedding day

-There are many members of the wedding party you will want to thank and may wish to purchase a little gift for.
-To help with this task, we’ve listed all of the key members of the bridal and wedding party, as well as significant others who may be helping to make your wedding dreams come true.
+We’ve listed all of the key members of the bridal and wedding party, as well as significant others who may be helping to make your wedding dreams come true, along with a few wedding party gift suggestions to make the task even easier.

-Having said this, wedding favours are also popular for guests – small gifts that wedding guests are given to keep or enjoy at the wedding breakfast, such as a small box of chocolates, personalised sweets, candles or wildflower seeds.
+Wedding party gifts are not to be confused with wedding favours, which are popular with guests.
+Favours are very small gifts that wedding guests are given as keepsakes or to enjoy at the wedding breakfast, such as a small box of chocolates, personalised sweets, candles or a packet of seeds.

 Ultimately it is up to you, as a couple, to decide who you wish to buy gifts for.

-There may be many people that have helped with your wedding planning and organisation, so do take moment to consider who you would like to thank with a gift or show special appreciation too.
+There may be many people who have helped with your wedding planning and organisation, so do take a moment to consider who you would like to thank with a gift or show special appreciation to....it doesn't have to be confined to those on the 'top table'.

 Maid of Honour

-The maid of honour is often the bride’s best friend or sister and their role can be very broad from helping the bride get ready on the morning of the wedding and looking after younger bridesmaids, flower girls and page boys on the day, through to helping with the organisation of the hen do.
+The maid of honour is often the bride’s best friend or sister and their role can be very broad from specifically helping the bride to get ready on the morning of the wedding and looking after younger bridesmaids, flower girls and page boys on the day; through to helping with the organisation of the hen do and other elements of the wedding and the desires of the bride.

-For many brides, thanking your maid of honour is not just about their direct help with the wedding but a long time (even a life time) of support.
+For many brides, thanking your maid of honour is not just about their direct help with the wedding, but a long time (even a lifetime) of support and friendship.

 Bridesmaids

-You may have older and younger bridesmaids – those who are dear friends, as well as those whom are relatives.
+You may have older and younger bridesmaids – those who are dear friends, as well as those who are relatives.

 Read our Guide to Giving Gifts to Bridesmaids